Get the Free 6-Step Plan →

 Then make it visible:

-• Post roles clearly
+• Post leadership roles clearly

-• Rotate consistently
+• Rotate responsibilities consistently

-• Build in reflection
+• Build reflection into the routine

 That's where ownership deepens.